Elizabeth M. Nichols, MD

 Associate Professor and Vice Chair of Clinical Affairs

 About Elizabeth M. Nichols, MDToggle accordion item

-Dr. Nichols is an assistant professor and clinical director of University of Maryland Department of Radiation Oncology.
+Dr. Nichols is an associate professor and vice-chair of clinical affairs at the University of Maryland Department of Radiation Oncology.

-She did her undergraduate education at Duke University followed by medical school at the University of Maryland.
+She received her undergraduate education at Duke University, followed by medical school at the University of Maryland.
 Her internship and residency in radiation oncology were also completed at the University of Maryland.
-Dr. Nichols treats a variety of cancers and her clinical research interests focus on breast cancer and gynecologic cancer.

 UM Baltimore Washington Medical Center